z-izz/xfspy/README.md

 # xfspy
-Monitors changes to XFCE settings and shows the command template to change them
+Monitors changes to XFCE settings, shows the command done, and adds option to revert settings.